defold/doc/docs/en/manuals/message-passing.md

 ## Receiving messages

-Reciving messages is a matter of making sure the target script component contains a function named `on_message()`.
+Receiving messages is a matter of making sure the target script component contains a function named `on_message()`.
 The function accepts four parameters:

 `function on_message(self, message_id, message, sender)`